Meijlen/krepo/README.md

 ## Important Foreword

 > **I am practically unfamiliar with open-source culture and advanced version control.
-I would appreciate help with formatting readme.md, etc.**
+I would appreciate any help.**
 ---

 ## Features